themejunkie/recent-posts-widget-extended/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables recent posts widget with advanced settings.
+Provides recent posts widget with a more advanced settings.

 == Description ==

-Beta tester
+This plugin will enable a custom and advanced recent posts widget.
+Allows you to display a list of the most recent posts with thumbnail and excerpt also you can display it from all or a specific category.
+The recent posts widget extended uses [Transients API](http://codex.wordpress.org/Transients_API) for delivering cached to optimize your site performance when used the widget.

 == Installation ==